Time-Warping Recurrent Neural Networks for Transfer Learning: Mathematically Deriving a Time-Warped LSTM

 \subsection{Discussion}

 The Propositions proved in this section provide a theoretical motivation for time-warping a pretrained RNN by modifying the forget and input gate biases.
-For the class of time lag models, Proposition~\ref{prop:simplernn_linear} shows that a simple RNN can exactly reproduce the system, and Proposition~\ref{prop:simplernn_warp} shows that a time-warping of the dynamic system can be reproduced by modifying the weights of a simple RNN.
-Proposition~\ref{prop:lstm_linear} shows that an LSTM can approximate time lag systems with arbitrary accuracy, and Proposition~\ref{prop:lstm_warp} shows that a time-warping of the dynamic system can be approximated with arbitrary accuracy by modifying only the forget and input gate bias terms.
+For the class of time-lag models, Proposition~\ref{prop:simplernn_linear} shows that a simple RNN can exactly reproduce the system, and Proposition~\ref{prop:simplernn_warp} shows that a time-warping of the dynamic system can be reproduced by modifying the weights of a simple RNN.
+Proposition~\ref{prop:lstm_linear} shows that an LSTM can approximate time-lag systems with arbitrary accuracy, and Proposition~\ref{prop:lstm_warp} shows that a time-warping of the dynamic system can be approximated with arbitrary accuracy by modifying only the forget and input gate bias terms.

 The proofs in this chapter are for a simple dynamic system and assume that the weights of the LSTM are specifically chosen to match the true dynamics.
 In practice, an LSTM trained on an arbitrary sequence learning task will have a complicated set of temporal dependencies, and it would be intractable to analytically derive how to time-warp the network.
 The purpose of these proofs is to motivate a general strategy for time-warping an LSTM that has been trained on a set of empirical observations.
 Different time scaling constants for the bias terms in the forget gate and input gates can be evaluated empirically.
 The proofs in this section give a theoretical justification for this strategy, since there exist dynamic systems and certain sets of weights where the time-warping is exact, or arbitrarily accurate.